soodyOriginal/soodyOriginal/README.md

 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...!!
 - 💞️ I’m looking to collaborate on ...!!adw
-- 📫 How to reach me ...
+- 📫 How to reach me ...ö
 - 😄 Pronouns: ...he
 - ⚡ Fun fact: ...!
 ad!!